zamazan4ik/awesome-pgo/README.md

   - There are a lot of bugs - be careful
 * Propeller:
   - Too Google-oriented - could be hard to use outside of Google
-  - Relies on the latest compiler developments, also could be unstable
+  - Relies on the latest compiler developments, also unstable

 ## Useful links